ActurialCapital/opendesk/docs/documentation/api/signals/index.md

 Multi-signals learning can be categorized into two main types:

-* Co-training and joint learning
-* Co-training algorithms involve training separate models on each view and iteratively updating the models by transferring information from one view to another

-This iterative process allows the models to refine their understanding of the data through the exchange of knowledge between views.
-On the other hand, joint learning algorithms aim to learn a common representation for all views simultaneously, leveraging the interactions and relationships between different signals to enhance the learning process.
+* Co-training and joint learning, which aim to learn a common representation for all views simultaneously, leveraging the interactions and relationships between different signals to enhance the learning process
+* Co-training algorithms involve training separate models on each view and iteratively updating the models by transferring information from one view to another.
+This iterative process allows the models to refine their understanding of the data through the exchange of knowledge between views

 The application of multi-signals learning in quantitative analysis has shown promising results in improving investment strategies and decision-making.
 By considering multiple perspectives and leveraging the complementary information provided by different signals, practitioners can gain a more comprehensive understanding of the market dynamics and make more informed investment decisions.